 ||College of Public Health, Medical & Vet Sciences

-As a foundation to the Bachelor of Biomedicine and Bachelor of Medical Laboratory
+As a foundation to the Bachelor of Biomedical Sciences, Bachelor of Clinical Sciences(Honours)

-science and other laboratory-based careers within a tropical/regional context.
-You
+and other laboratory-based careers within a tropical/regional context.
+You will have

-will have the opportunity to learn team works skills, professional ethics, biosafety
+the opportunity to learn team work skills, professional ethics, biosafety and experimental

-and experimental design.
-You will gain practical experience through the combination
+design.
+You will gain practical experience through the combination of laboratory/workshop

-of laboratory/workshop and work placement in teaching and research laboratory environments.
+and work placement in medical, clinical teaching and research laboratory environments.

-You will also have the opportunity to network with a host of researchers that are
+You will also have the opportunity to network with a host of researchers and employers.

 - Apply theoretical and ethical principles (human, animal and/or bioethics) to research